cneud/scape-tavernahadoop-demonstrator/README.md

 ```

 In order to deploy the web application, change to the web application module
-directory and run the corresponding maven task:
+directory and run the tomcat:deploy maven task:

     cd tavernahadoop-webgui
     mvn tomcat:deploy